Bealby/magnet-fishing/README.md

 The Main Web page consists of four separate sections; `Home`;
 `Catch Log` (`Edit Catch Log`); `Add Catches` and `Contact`.

-A Logo will be displayed predominately at the top and centre of each Webpage and be clickable to direct you to back to `Home`.
+A Logo will be displayed prominently at the top and centre of each Webpage and be clickable to direct you to back to `Home`.
 This logo helps define the Website and will be the first observation for users entering site, promoting this new sport.